Minsu386/til/GRC/NIST 800-12 Introduction to IS.md

 5.2.1 Basic Components
 - Purpose: Describing the purpose and goals of the program.
 Security related needs such as integrity, availability, and confidentiality can form the framework for the policy.
 - Scope: Clear policy as to which resources the info sec program protects.
+- Responsibilities: The responsibilities of officials and offices throughout the org needs to be addressed.
+Establishes operational security offices for major system, employee accountability.
+- Compliance: addresses 2 issues
+  1. general - to ensure meeting the requirements to establish a program & the responsibilities assigned to various org components
+  2. use of penalties and disciplinary action Specific penalties are not normally detailed here.
+May authorize the creation of compliance structures that include violations and specific disciplinary action.